naazuraa/streamlit-app-docker-acr/README.md

 ## Step 1: Ensure all required files are in the same directory

-Ensure you have have these three files
+Ensure you have have these four files

 1. Python file that contains your streamlit code
 2. Dockerfile that containes configuration
 3. YML file for your docker compose instruction
+4. Requirements.txt for lists of library needed for your Python script

-Below are sample code to have in these three files
+Below are sample code to have in the files

 ### main.py
 ```